ibbles/LearningUnreal/Lightmass.md

 - Ray Tracing enabled at [[Project Settings]] > Engine > Rendering > Hardware Ray Tracing > Support Hardware Ray Tracing.
 - Virtual Texturing enabled at [[Project Settings]] > Engine Rendering > Virtual Textures > Enable Virtual Texture Support.
 	- Also Enable Virtual Texture Lightmaps in the same category.
+	- Virtual Texturing and Virtual Texture Lightmaps are optional.
+Not sure what the advantages and disadvantages are.
+One advantage is that it enables progressive rendering in the viewport.
 - Enable the GPU Lightmass plugin.
 - Temporarily disable all ray tracing effects in the [[Viewport]].
 	- `r.RayTracing.ForceAllRayTracingEffects 0`